FERMIAC: History

 In the early 1930s, Italian physicist Enrico Fermi led a team of young scientists, dubbed the "Via Panisperna boys", in their now-famous experiments in nuclear physics.
 During this time, Fermi developed "statistical sampling" techniques that he effectively employed to predict the results of experiments.

 Years later, in 1946, Fermi participated in the initial review of results from the ENIAC.
 Among the others present was Los Alamos mathematician Stanislaw Ulam, who was familiar with the use of statistical sampling techniques similar to those previously developed by Fermi.
 Such techniques had mainly fallen out of use, due to the long, repetitious calculations required.
 However, given ENIAC's powers of calculation, Ulam saw an opportunity to resurrect these techniques.
 He discussed his ideas with John von Neumann, who eventually used the ENIAC to implement the Monte Carlo method (as the statistical sampling techniques came to be called) to solve a variety of neutron transport problems.

 However, before the ENIAC could be employed for this purpose, it first had to be moved to its permanent home at the Ballistics Research Laboratory.
 It was during this interruption in ENIAC operation that Fermi came up with the idea for his analog device.
 He enlisted his colleague L.D.P.
 King to build the instrument, which was later given the fitting name FERMIAC.
 The device was used for approximately two years.
-The Fermiac is on display in the Bradbury Science Museum in Los Alamos.

-In 2015, the Museo Storico della Fisica e Centro Studi e Ricerche “Enrico Fermi” created a replica of the device.
-A presentation of the device by Coccetti et al. is available as PDF.
+In 2015, the Museo Storico della Fisica e Centro Studi e Ricerche "Enrico Fermi" created a replica of the device.